 Mayors, Deputy Mayors and Councillors are all elected for four-year terms.
 The West Tamar Council has 9 Councillors including the Mayor and Deputy Mayor who are popularly elected.

 By voting you can help influence what sort of place your community will be.
 It is about your future so vote for the representative(s) you want.
 Talk to other people you know and encourage them to vote too.
-In 2022, it is compulsory for those on the State Electoral Roll to vote in Local Government Elections.
+It is now compulsory for those on the State Electoral Roll to vote in Local Government Elections.

 Almost everyone over 18, living, owning or leasing property in a Council area is eligible to vote: